cesarcode-init/html-text-formatting/README.md

 <p>This paragraph has an underlined <u>word</u> in it.</p>
 ```

-We use `<ins>` tags to underline a specific text, too.
+We use `<ins>` tags to underline a specific text.
 This tag stands for `insert`.
 We use this tag only when it comes to `inserting` a new piece of information that did not exist before.

 ```html
 <p>This paragraph has an underlined <ins>word</ins> in it.</p>